katherinew5896/sep11-freedom-project/blog/entry02.md

 	camScale(cameraScale)
 })
 `````
-This are the codes I have learned from the last time.
+These are the codes I have learned from the last time.

 ## EDP
 EDP or Engineering Design Process is the part of the project you are on.
 There are 8 different parts.
 The problem I am trying to solve is people being too scared to cook.
 I plan on making a game that everyone can enjoy and not be scared of cooking.
 You can learn many things like how to cook, different recipes and have fun with friends in general.
-I finised solving the problem and brainstorming everything.
-The part I am on right now is t he part 4 of the EDP whcih si planning.
+I finished solving the problem and brainstorming everything.
+The part I am on right now is the part 4 of the EDP which is planning.
 I am planning on how the game should look and how the game will work.
 This is the part of the EDP part I am on.

 ## Skill
 I have learned many skills while working on this project.
 Some of which is communication and testing codes.

 ### Communication

 Communication is one of the most important skills to learn, you have to communicate with many people.
 SinceI have a partner I need to communicate and talk to them about what we should do for the project.
 Also how we should do it.
-Another thing that is importing is asking my friends for help, this is developing my communication skills and will help me when I get a job.
+Another thing that is important is asking my friends for help, this is developing my communication skills and will help me when I get a job.

 ### Testing codes

 Testing code isn’t a thing I used to do.
 However, I learned that testing codes is a really important skill to learn.
 You should always be brave and try code.
 When something doesn’t work you should always try it and keep trying until you get it.
 This is something I have been doing for the Learning Log.
-I will keep being brave a test code for the future of this game.
+I will keep being brave and test code for the future of this game.

 ### Winter break

-So during the winter break, my plans
+So during the winter break, my plan is to talk to Johnny Yang and code together.
+We will learn more code and help each other when we need help.
+We will start making the game and a outline for the game as well.
+This will be a long break so after we finish our plan is to make sure everything works and it is playable.
+Learning if there is a way to play with other people, and add music, animation and different levels for players to play with.
+I know this might be hard so we might not finish during the break but we will try to do most of these ideas and hope they turn out great.
+Also that everything works and runs correctly.